 In some audio situations, it is a struggle to isolate sound sources enough from the surrounding noise.
-In the broadcast and film sector, it is about preserving the intelligibility of reporters or actors and separating their dialog from disturbing elements like passing traffic or other environmental noise.
-In these situations, either a very narrow directional microphone characteristic or a bodyworn microphone is necessary and to further sharpen the directional characteristics of a directional microphone, an acoustic interference tube can be added.
+In the broadcast and film sector, preserving the intelligibility of the talent and separating their dialog from disturbing elements like passing traffic or other environmental noise is critical.
+In these situations, either a very narrow directional microphone characteristic or a bodyworn microphone is necessary.
+To further sharpen the directional characteristics of a directional microphone, an acoustic interference tube can be added.

 An interference tube is an acoustically semi-transparent tube placed in front of a microphone capsule to achieve higher directivity.
 The general idea is that the on-axis sound passes directly through the mic to the membrane.
 However, the sound arriving from the side of the mic is somewhat dampened due to different path lengths inside the tube.
 The interference tube is normally the most directive at higher frequencies.